 The plaintiff must be mentally competent and able to understand the legal rights he or she possesses, or else the court may halt the statute of limitations until the person is considered legally sane by the court.

 If you have been injured, it is in your best interest to work with a skilled New Jersey personal injury attorney to help recover the compensation you deserve.
-The personal injury attorneys of Lynch Law Firm will pursue your case, working to hold negligent parties responsible for the damages they have caused you, and to maximize your compensation settlement.
+The personal injury attorneys of Lynch Law Firm, PC will pursue your case, working to hold negligent parties responsible for the damages they have caused you, and to maximize your compensation settlement.